-"...Our village is 37 miles to Soviet Union, closer to Alaska maintand...
+"...Our village is 37 miles ment are removed."
+Alaska mainland...

-as it used to be...
-And the ing for federal jobs. root of our problem is lack of employment.
+"....Hunting is not as good as it used to be...
+And the root of our problem is lack of employment.

 "...They train people for some jobs.
 After trainees graduate, they are forgotten.
-This is just a waste of money...'
+This is just a waste of money..."

-ERNEST NYLIN of Elim: "....We were all ready for commercial fishing last summer but the commercial fisheries people did not show
+ERNEST NYLIN of Elim: ....We were all ready for commercial fishing last summer but the commercial fisheries people did not show m...\

-Moller:
+CHARLES FRANZ of Port Moller: